The Order of St. Willibrord

 Since St. Willibrord was himself a Benedictine monk, the spiritual life of the Order is founded upon the Rule of St. Benedict.

 CHARISM AND MISSION

 As a community of scholars, the Order of St. Willibrord is particularly devoted to an intellectual life that aspires to the contemplation of God and engagement with the modern world.
-As such, most of the members of the Order are scholars and professors, some of whom are also missionaries teaching in seminaries and involved with the formation of clergy and lay people.
+As such, most of the members of the Order are scholars, professors and teachers, teaching in colleges, universities, seminaries and high schools.

 The candidate commences Formation with a year of Postulancy, followed by two years of Novitiate, which begins on the Feast of St. Willibrord, November 7th, when the Postulant is received and the Novice receives the habit of the Order at St. Willibrord Priory in Mohnton, Pennsylvania.